ros-workshop/course/README.md

 ### Git Clone

-For each daily topic, clone the repository linked below into the `src/` directory of the workspace `workshop_ws`.
+For each day, clone the repository linked below into the `src/` directory of the workspace `workshop_ws`.

 <details><summary>Try to figure this out yourself first, otherwise, click here to for answer!</summary>